 I notice her lips move

 as she is speaking.
 Very full and round.
-And those hazel eyes.
-Or were they grey?
+And those eyes.

 “They put me in a mental institution.
 It was easy enough.”

 skin.
 I wonder, how much of this body, this face did she choose?
 How much was

 “I was one of the first they did experiments on.”

 “I had no family.
 No man.
 No one to speak for me.”

 “I was one of the first brain scans.
 I think I remember